-Mexican Christmas Traditions
+Mexican Christmas Celebrations and Traditions

 - Important dates in the Mexican Christmas season

 - Other traditions (e.g., decorations and entertainment)

 Fun Fact: The Wise Men Bring the Gifts in Mexico!

 In the United States, it's Santa who brings children gifts on Christmas Eve.
 In Mexico, however, the big day of gift-giving is January 6, called "Día de los Tres Reyes Magos" (Three King's Day).
 This is the date that wise men brought gifts to the Christ child.

 Christianity arrived in Mexico along with Spanish Catholic priests in the 16th century.
 With the priests and Catholicism came the celebration of Christian holidays, including Christmas.

 Some of the Christmas traditions that Mexicans celebrate today are a result of the influence of these first priests, though many have grown and changed over time, and others have been added as a result of interactions with other cultures.

 The Christmas traditions in Mexico today are a blend of indigenous culture, Spanish heritage, and many other influences.